 All courses are held online, in a remote format, via Zoom.
 See individual course descriptions for dates and times.
 All course hours are listed in Eastern Standard Time.
 Specific Zoom meeting links will be provided to enrolled students via email prior to the start of each course.
 After registering for a course, please follow the instructions to activate your Emerson email account to receive all course-related communications from your instructors.

-*Please note: These courses require the Copyediting Workbook, which will be available to enrolled students on Canvas, the learning management system used for Emerson's courses.
+*Please note: These courses require the Copyediting Workbook, which will be available free of charge to enrolled students on Canvas, the digital learning management system used for Emerson's courses.

 - To earn the certificate, students must complete a minimum of 45.5 hours (4.55 CEUs) from courses offered in the Copyediting series.